 The site is located at 34 Sandy Lane, Romiley, SK6 4NH.
-The application is for change of use to 15 bed HMO (sui generis) with associated external alterations, bin storage, and car and cycle parking.
+The application is for Change of Use and part first floor and two storey rear extension to comprise 16 bed HMO (sui generis) with associated external alterations, bin storage, and car and cycle parking.